Feliphegomez/digital-members/readme.txt

 * BUG FIX: Fixed issue where non-pretty permalinks may break frontend password resets.
 * BUG FIX: Fixed invoice links on the account page.
 (Thanks, Mateusz Hołtyn)
 * BUG FIX: Fixed incorrect label "for" attribute for uninstall setting.
-* BUG FIX: Fixed issue where some free plugins distributed by PMPro would show warnings about requiring a Plus license.
+* BUG FIX: Fixed issue where some free plugins distributed by DmRFID would show warnings about requiring a Plus license.

 = 2.4.4 - 2020-09-02 =
 * BUG FIX: Fixed fatal error that sometimes occurred on the payment settings page when using PHP 5.6 or earlier.
 * BUG FIX: Fixed fatal errors that showed up on the frontend invoice page.
 * BUG FIX: Fixed issue where the confirmation message was not showing up in the confirmation email if that option was checked.
-* ENHANCEMENT: Added a pmpro_stripe_charge_params filter that can be used to edit or add params sent to the Stripe create charge method.
+* ENHANCEMENT: Added a dmrfid_stripe_charge_params filter that can be used to edit or add params sent to the Stripe create charge method.
 (Thanks, Michael Bester)
 * ENHANCEMENT: Tweaked the markup of the invoice page so the payment type information looks a little better.

 = 2.4.3 - 2020-08-25